uroesch/swisscom-sms-api-client/README.md

 ## How to use

-To used the API you have to register at the [Swisscom developer portal](https://developer.swisscom.com/) and create an API-Key.
+To use the API with this client you have to register at the [Swisscom developer portal](https://developer.swisscom.com/) and create an API-Key.

-## Used libraries

-*